 The Murphy Center was born out of a unique, six-years-long community collaboration of nonprofit, faith and government entities.
 The building opened in March 2009 and has, since then, served triple the number of people as expected.
 The center has proven to be a model for community collaboration and an essential resource in Larimer County.

-On December 4th, 2015, the Murphy Center ushered in a new collaborative management and service model: Summitstone Health Partners, Neighbor To Neighbor, Catholic Charities and Homeless Gear joined together to facilitate and coordinate programmatic services, and Homeless Gear assumed the role of managing partner.
+On December 4th, 2015, the Murphy Center ushered in a new collaborative management and service model: Summitstone Health Partners, Neighbor To Neighbor, Catholic Charities and Homeward Alliance joined together to facilitate and coordinate programmatic services, and Homeward Alliance assumed the role of managing partner.
 Murphy Center LLC became the building owner–with support for building costs from Bohemian Foundation–and United Way of Larimer County and the Community Foundation of Northern Colorado signed on to provide additonal collaborative support.

-The collective mission is to provide a central location where those who are homeless or near-homelessness can feel welcomed, safe, and supported as they access services and programs to help them on their paths to self-sufficiency.
-Thanks to everyone for helping to make this happen!.
+The collective mission of the Murphy Center and it’s collaborative of agencies is to provide a central location where those who are homeless or near-homelessness can feel welcomed, safe, and supported as they access services and programs to help them on their paths to self-sufficiency and to help our community in it’s vision to make homelessness rare, short-lived and non-recurring Thanks to everyone for helping to make this happen!